eBay Crash Sale roundup: All the killer deals giving Amazon Prime Day a run for its money

 A full month of substantial savings on top brands

 Yes, you read that correctly.
-Instead of doing a single 24 or 48-hour event to compete against Prime Day 2019, eBay kicked off a series of sales on July 1, planning to ramp up the discounts on Monday, July 15, and keep the "hot deals for hot days" going until the end of the month.
+Instead of doing a single 24 or 48-hour event to compete against Prime Day 2019 and Best Buy's Prime Day, eBay kicked off a series of sales on July 1, planning to ramp up the discounts on Monday, July 15, and keep the "hot deals for hot days" going until the end of the month.

 That being said, you should still absolutely save the July 15 date and set your alarm for midnight, as eBay intends to do something special if Amazon crashes when the Prime Day extravaganza starts.
 In addition to "doorbuster savings" of more than 50 percent off on "top brands" like LG, Apple, Samsung, and Garmin, a "fresh batch of too-good-to-be-true deals" will drop if Amazon runs into the same technical difficulties as last year.